TumisangTsheole/airbnb-clone-project/README.md

 * **Bookings** $\text{1:M}$ **Reviews**: A completed **Booking** is required before a **Review** can be left.
     * *Mechanism:* The `booking_id` field in the **Reviews** table links to the `id` in the **Bookings** table.

+# Feature Breakdown

+This project aims to replicate the core functionality of a property rental platform like Airbnb.
+The following main features are essential for a complete and functional system:

+### 1. User Authentication and Authorization 🔐

+This feature handles user registration, login, and secure session management.
+It ensures that users are correctly identified and assigned roles (Guest or Host), which dictates their permissions, such as the ability to list a property versus the ability to make a booking.

+### 2. Property Management (CRUD) 🏠

+Hosts can create, read, update, and delete (CRUD) their property listings through an intuitive interface.
+This allows hosts to manage property details like titles, descriptions, pricing, locations, and availability, ensuring that property data is always current and accurate for potential guests.

+### 3. Search and Filtering 🔎

+Guests can efficiently discover properties by searching based on location, dates, and applying filters such as price range, number of guests, and amenities.
+This core search mechanism is critical for enhancing the user experience and matching guests with suitable listings quickly.

+### 4. Booking System 🗓️

+This system allows guests to select a property, choose check-in and check-out dates, and submit a reservation request.
+It manages the booking lifecycle, including calculating the total cost, handling booking conflicts, and updating the property's availability.

+### 5. Review and Rating System ⭐

+Users can leave reviews and ratings for properties after a booking is complete, contributing to community trust.
+This feature provides social proof for hosts and helps future guests make informed decisions about where to stay.

+### 6. Payments Integration 💳

+This feature handles the secure processing of financial transactions for bookings, integrating with an external payment gateway (e.g., Stripe).
+It ensures that payments are accurately recorded, funds are securely transferred, and the booking is confirmed upon successful payment.

+### 7. Notification System 🔔

+Notifications are sent asynchronously for critical events, such as new booking requests, booking confirmations, payment failures, or review submissions.
+Leveraging **Celery** and **Redis**, this system ensures timely communication between Guests, Hosts, and the system without blocking the main application flow.